falcondb/MyNotes/Linux/networking/network-general.md

 * Bottom Halfs
   Only one bottom half can run concurrently on all processors of a system at one time.

+* Bit operations
+  Atomic bit operations form the basis for the locking concepts spinlocks and semaphores. `atomic_t` for integer.
+All of the atomic operations are implemented by _one single machine command_.

+* Spinlocks
+  See locking.md

+* Read-write Spinlocks
+  RW spinlock functions come in different variants with regard to how they handle _interrupts and bottom halves_

 ### Network header checksum
 #### Computation of the Internet Checksum via Incremental Update